VenuuMaadhav/python-cheat-sheet/Frequently-Asked-Questions.md

 </details><br>

 <details open><summary><strong>Why is there no old style string formating?</strong></summary><br>
-&nbsp;&nbsp;&nbsp;&nbsp;Because it's redundant and I don't want to encourage its use.
+&nbsp;&nbsp;&nbsp;&nbsp;Because it is redundant and I don't want to encourage its use.
 </details><br>

 <details open><summary><strong>Why is staticmethod decorator not covered in Class section?</strong></summary><br>